Packers' Rodgers clarifies postgame remarks about his future - WTMJ

 Rodgers was asked Tuesday if the comment about his uncertain future was an attempt to capitalize on his leverage after a season in which he earned All-Pro honors.
 Rodgers threw 48 touchdown passes and five interceptions during the regular season.

 “I haven’t even had the conversations yet,” Rodgers said.
 “This is Day 2.
 Yesterday was exit meetings.
-I had my meetings with my quarterback coach and offensive coordinator, and you say goodbye to your teammates and you start to clear your locker out.
+I had my meetings with my quarterback coach and offensive coordinator, and you say goodbye to your teammates and stuff, and you start to clear your locker out.
 But I’m around this week.
-It’s not like jetting out of town and, ‘Sayonara, Green Bay.’
+I’m not like jetting out of town and, ‘Sayonara, Green Bay.’

 “There’s conversations to be had.
 I’m going to have them with the right people.
 But it’s the same conversations we have every single year.
 There’s no big, ‘I’m going to come to the table with I need this, this and this.’
 We have honest conversations about where we’re at every single year, whether that’s with (general manager) Brian (Gutekunst), (coach) Matt (LaFleur), (CEO) Mark (Murphy).
 I’ve had these conversations for years.
 That’s part of being a leader on the squad and having a pulse on the team and the direction we’re going.”